Updated: Nov 8

 It is a beautiful diffuse nebula divided into three parts: The Western Veil (NGC 6992, left - taken by Martin Pugh), the Eastern Veil (NGC 6960, middle - taken by Ken Crawford), and Pickering’s Triangle (NGC 6979, right - taken by T. Rector).

-The Western Veil is the easiest to spot because of its bright star (52 Cygni) that can quickly be found with the naked eye.
-This target can only be seen through binoculars or a telescope and will be difficult to spot without a OIII or UHC filter.
-The Western and Eastern veils are worth staring at through an instrument, but Pickering’s triangle is much too faint and will be a challenge to observe.
+The Western Veil is the easiest to spot because of its bright star (52 Cygni) which can quickly be found with the naked eye.
+This target can only be seen through binoculars or a telescope and will be difficult to spot without an OIII or UHC filter.
+The Western and Eastern veils are worth viewing through an instrument, but Pickering’s Triangle is much too faint and will be a challenge to observe.

 Pickering’s Triangle is the faintest of the three, but photographing each part of the Veil with amateur equipment is easy!